um-pdavila/acs_docs/docs/policies/policies.rst

 - `IDSC Project Request Form <https://idsc.miami.edu/project_request>`_
 - `IDSC Software Requests : e-mail IDSC <mailto:hpc@ccs.miami.edu>`_

-Pegasus Supercomputer
+Supercomputers
 ---------------------

-- All users of the Pegasus supercomputer are required to have an IDSC account.
+- All users of IDSC supercomputers are required to have an IDSC account.
 - All SSH sessions are closed automatically after 30 minutes of inactivity.
-- No backups are performed on Pegasus file systems.
+- No backups are performed on cluster file systems.
 - IDSC does not alter user files.
-- Jobs running on the Pegasus cluster may be terminated for:
+- Jobs running on clusters may be terminated for:

-  - using excessive resources or exceeding 30 minutes of CPU time on Pegasus login nodes
+  - using excessive resources or exceeding 30 minutes of CPU time on login nodes
   - failing to reserve appropriate LSF resources
   - backgrounding LSF processes with the & operator
   - running on inappropriate LSF queues